Get confident building for yourself and others.

 - Moving buildings

-Please note: this program includes real work.
+Please note: this hands-on carpentry program includes real work

-You’ll be bending, stooping, using tools, carrying heavy loads, climbing ladders, and working in varied weather.
-Some of this work will be glamorous, and a lot of it won’t be.
-Nobody will be pushed beyond their own physical abilities, but everyone will be expected to work hard.
 If there is a serious deluge, we will likely move to an indoor project; however, we will gather and work in gentle rain, wind, and hot sun.
 Before you apply, be sure that you’re up to the physical and mental challenge of working hard outside for two full days each week.
-If you have physical limitations, please make sure to mention them in the application so that we can discuss whether this program will be a good fit.
+If you have physical limitations, please make sure to mention them in the registration form so that we can discuss whether this program will be a good fit.
+If we find that it is not a fit, you’ll be issued a full refund.

 Conventional and unconventional building

-Best blend of online and in-person learning.
+Best blend of online and in-person learning

-This includes watching video lessons and completing exercises.
 In order to accomplish this prep work, you’ll get unlimited access to our online Tiny House Academy, where you will find engaging teachers giving lectures and hands-on demonstrations on carpentry and tiny house building skills.
+This program includes all the steps you need to learn how to build a tiny house.
+During and leading up to this program, you’ll be required to complete 2-4 hours of online learning each week.

 Building is learned best by doing.

-Throughout our years of teaching women’s carpentry and all-gender tiny house classes, we’ve seen people from all different backgrounds learn to build for themselves, and feel great about it.
 All too often, building can feel like a world that isn’t accessible to everyone; we’re here to break down those barriers.
 Whether you’ve got some experience, or just a strong desire and willingness to work at it, you can learn how to build for yourself.
-This apprenticeship is an opportunity to transform that passionate interest into a bevy of real skills that will serve you throughout your life.

 Schedule and Timing of the Program